 Most of the universe, even within galaxies, is empty.
+Between galaxies it is emptier still.

 12.5 ly www.atlasoftheuniverse.com

 circles indicate plane of Milky Way galaxy

 The nearest (24) stars within 12.5 light years of the earth.
 The closest star system - Alpha Centauri - is about 7000 times the radius of Pluto's orbit.
 270,000 times the radius of the Earth's orbit,